vijoybasu/Udacity-Operationalizing-Machine-Learning/README.md

 6. Using python SDK create a pipeline selecting the best AutoML model and publish it.

-## Complete Workflow Explaination & Screenshots
+## Complete Workflow Step-by-Step Explaination & Screenshots

 Bank Marketing dataset is uploaded on Azure MLS and is consequently registered.